FireIsGood/friendless-commits/README.md

 ## Contributing

+Contributions of code or commit messages are welcome!

-Add to the [messages.ts](src/assets/messages.ts) in the corresponding category.
+You can add messages to [messages.ts](src/assets/messages.ts) in the corresponding category.
+For issues with the code, feel free to make issues or pull requests.